A Bowl of Bold Flavours at Somerset’s Ramen Hotspot — Nantsuttei reviews

 Three bowls of ramen sit on a wooden table, each topped with sliced pork, bean sprouts, and green onions.
 Bottles of seasoning are placed nearby.

-The star of the show for me was definitely their basic ramen, served piping hot with thick, homemade noodles cooked just right, al dente and springy, flown all the way from Japan.
+The star of the show for me was definitely their basic Nantsuttei Ramen, served piping hot with thick, homemade noodles cooked just right, cooked al dente and springy, flown all the way from Japan.
 The creamy tonkotsu broth swirled with that black garlic oil is something else.
 The black ma-yu itself is made by frying garlic over seven phases, creating a perfectly balanced, fragrant layer that floats on top of the soup.
 Toppings?
 Oh, they don’t skimp.

 Marutoku Negi Chashu Men and All the Toppings